 It is estimated that 1 in 4 senior citizens fall in their home each year.
 Accidents are most likely to happen on stairs, as well as in the kitchen and the bathroom.
 What you can do to prevent this is to minimize clutter and potential hazards around the house, including rugs that your loved ones might trip over.

-You can further ensure their safety by installing a medical alert system that will allow them easy access to a live operator in case of an emergency.
+You can further ensure their safety with a medical alert watch that will allow them easy access to a live operator in case of an emergency.
 GetSafe alert systems are easy to install and can be activated by voice or a push of a button.
-You can even equip your parents with wearable help buttons that have auto fall detection they can use on the go.
+You can even equip your parents with wearable help buttons that have an auto fall detection device they can use on the go.
 This way, they’ll be able to signal for help in case of an accident.
 A medical alert system can help seniors age in place safely and gracefully.

 5. Make Use of Technology